Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations and results

 Dynamical friction and secondary accretion cause the binary to inspiral more rapidly than without these effects in vacuum.
 This leads to a dephasing of the gravitational-wave signal from an analogous vacuum inspiral, given that the binary undergoes fewer orbital cycles before reaching the ISCO.
-One can compute the number of cycles from
+One can compute the number of cycles in the time domain for a case $\mathrm{A}$ by